Joveee05/bookstoreAPI/README.md

-## BookStoreAPI-Backend-REST-API-NestJS-Prisma
+## BookStore-Backend-REST-API-NestJS-Prisma

-A simple backend REST API for a BookStoreAPI built using NestJS, Prisma, RabbitMQ, Docker, PostgreSQL and Swagger.
+A simple backend REST API for a BookStore built using NestJS, Prisma, RabbitMQ, Docker, PostgreSQL and Swagger.

 ### Installation